On linearly ordered sets of chain components: -posets in discontinuous systems

 Finally, by points 1. and 2. it follows that the application

 is an order isomorphism between $(L,\le_\mathcal{P})$ and $(\mathfrak{C}_f,\preceq)$. \end{proof}

 The theorem proved above shows that it is possible to realize a countable linearly ordered and densely ordered set with endpoints as the chain components poset of a discontinuous dynamical system $(X,f)$ with $X$ compact metric space.
-If we modify the construction at step zero, that is, when we define the first set in $L$, then it is possible to realize a countable linearly ordered and densely ordered set whose order type is $([0,1)\cap\mathbb{Q}, \leq_{\mathbb{Q}})$. \begin{thm} There is a discontinuous dynamical system $([0,1],f)$ such that the poset $(\mathfrak{C}_f,\preceq)$ has order type $([0,1)\cap\mathbb{Q},\leq)$. \end{thm} \begin{proof} Similarly to what was done in the proof of Theorem \ref{order_type_[0,1]}, we want to define a dynamical system $([0,1],f)$ such that its chain components poset is order isomorphic to $(L,\leq_\mathcal{P})$, which is in turn order isomorphic to $([0,1)\cap \mathbb{Q}, \leq)$, where $L=\{[a_n,b_n]\}_{n\in\mathbb{N}}$ is a suitable countably infinite set of pairwise disjoint intervals in $[0,1]$.
-We start by setting $a_1:=0$, and
+If we modify the construction at step zero, that is, when we define the first set in $L$, then it is possible to realize a countable linearly ordered and densely ordered set whose order type is $([0,1)\cap\mathbb{Q}, \leq_{\mathbb{Q}})$.